Step-by-step instructions for auditioning for the Bienen School of Music are outlined below.

 Voice applicants are required to submit prescreening recordings with accompaniment.
 For on-campus voice auditions, an accompanist will be provided for you.
 However, you are required to bring your own music for the accompanist to use.
 We recommend making photocopies of your music and neatly organizing your selections in a three-ring binder.
 Please do not place music in plastic sleeves as this causes glare for our pianists.
 For safety, do not use staples on your music.
 Do not send music in advance, but instead bring the music with you when you arrive for your audition.

 Jazz Studies applicants require prescribed combo instrumentation, as described on the Audition and Program Requirements page.

-Classical instrumental prescreening recordings and auditions must be unaccompanied, with the exception of violin, cello, and flute applicants.
+Classical instrumental prescreening recordings and auditions must be unaccompanied, with the exception of cello, flute, saxophone, and violin applicants.
 Flute applicants are encouraged to submit prescreening materials with accompaniment.
 All classical instrumental auditions will be unaccompanied.
 If you are performing a required excerpt that includes measures of rests, it is not necessary to count out the rests—you can move on to your next entrance.

 After you have submitted your application and any required prescreening materials are reviewed, you will receive a notification if you have been invited for the final round of on-campus auditions.
 This notification will contain information on how to schedule your audition.
 Do not book your travel arrangements until you receive official, written confirmation from the Bienen School of Music.